 With over 40,000 different types, lipids are essential components of all cells.
+Here we look at four examples from the literature where the interaction between proteins and lipids had a huge impact.

 They play a key role in storing energy, cell signaling, and as structural components of cellular membranes.
 Lipids predominantly function through interaction with proteins, and these interactions are of interest to researchers across a variety of disciplines, including pharmaceutical research, for which over 60% of drug targets are located at the cell surface or other cellular membranes.
 Despite their importance, many protein-lipid interactions are poorly understood and authors in the literature comment that further work is needed to fully investigate these interactions.

-Defeating the influenza virus
+Paper 1: Defeating the influenza virus

 The Centers for Disease Control and Prevention (CDC) estimate that in 2017/18 almost 50 million people suffered with flu, caused by infection with the infuenza virus; resulting in ~23 million medical visits, ~1 million hospitalizations and ~80,000 deaths in the United States alone.